Our Reporter in the paper this week

 looks at three GOP state Senate primaries that could have an outsized impact on the future of the private option

 — the state's privatized version of Medicaid expansion which has been the defining issue in intra-party Republican squabbles.
-Yesterday I added some outtakes from one of those races
+One of those races is the battle between Sen. Bill Sample

 and retired financial auditor Jerry Neal